KevGathos/MscAI_DL_GIS/README.md

-This files are part of an academic AI Project intend to serve as referal for a conference paper submission
+This files are part of an academic AI Project intended to serve as a reference for a conference paper submitted.
+"GeoAi Advancement"